91team/computer/README.md

 ### compute()

 `compute` will execute your function inside one of the workers.
 Function may be `async`.
-The callback argument must be a top-level function, not a closure or an instance or static method of a class.
+The callback argument must be a top-level or static method of a class.

 ```dart
 var answer = await computer.compute(